Egor Pavlov

 Egor Pavlov (born 8 September 2001) is a Russian competitive swimmer.
 At the 2021 European Short Course Championships, he won the bronze medal in the 200 metre butterfly.
 He won the bronze medal in the 100 metre butterfly and one gold medal and two silver medals in relay events at the 2019 World Junior Championships.
 At the 2018 European Junior Championships and the 2019 European Junior Championships he won five gold medals in relay events.

 Background

 Pavlov was born 8 September 2001 in Russia.
+He competes for the Penza Oblast region in Russian competitions.